 - Materials of Smith Machine

 The weight of the bar may be considerably influenced by the material chosen.
-Steel of exceptional strength is used to create the Olympic bar.
+A steel of exceptional strength is used to create the Olympic bar.

 However, high-strength steel is not required for the bar utilized with the Smith machine.